-For an overview of the BU Patient Portal view the video below.
+For an overview of the Binghamton Patient Portal view the video below.
 It goes over uploading forms and completing the Medical Health History form along with a tour of the portal.

 - Log onto https://myhealth.binghamton.edu.
 You'll need your Binghamton University computer account username and password.
-On your homepage, in the Education section, is a link to "Immunization and Health Form Submission Instructions."
+On your homepage, in the Education section, is a link to "Immunization requirements."
 Click the link to open a document with detailed instructions on how to complete and submit the online Medical History form and the Immunization Worksheet.
-Both forms are required for all students.

 - If you are under 18 years old, then have your parent or guardian fill out the Under 18 Consent for Emergency/Medical Treatment (43k pdf) and submit it with the required immunization records from the previous step.

 - Mandatory tuberculosis screening questions are included in the Medical/Health History/Tuberculosis questionnaire, which is completed and submitted online at https://myhealth.binghamton.edu.
-Additional information about tuberculosis screening and PPD skin tests is provided below.
+Additional information about tuberculosis screening and PPD skin tests.

 - Make sure you know about your health history.

 - Carry a list of any medication you take and any allergies you have.

 - Bring your health insurance card or a copy of it.